 - W. Craig Smith, Joint Use Representative, at email@example.com or (304)746-2564 to apply for an agreement.

 If you have an active agreement with AEP/APCO to attach to our poles:

-- Submit your Permission to Attach form as identified in the Pole Attachment Agreement.
+- Submit your Permission to Attach (Proposal) form as identified in the Pole Attachment Agreement.
 A maximum of 50 attachments on each Proposal is allowed for manageable processing.

 - Should you require attachment to more than 50 poles, please contact W. Craig Smith, Joint Use Representative, at firstname.lastname@example.org or (304)746-2564 to provide a current route map and discuss processing timelines.